Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/README.md

 ### Data Collection Endpoint

 Data Collection Endpoints (DCEs) allow you to uniquely configure ingestion settings for Azure Monitor.
 [This article][data_collection_endpoint] provides an overview of data collection endpoints including their contents and structure and how you can create and work with them.

 ### Data Collection Rule

-Data collection rules define data collected by Azure Monitor and specify how and where that data should be sent or stored.
+Data collection rules (DCR) define data collected by Azure Monitor and specify how and where that data should be sent or stored.
 The REST API call must specify a DCR to use.
 A single DCE can support multiple DCRs, so you can specify a different DCR for different sources and target tables.